Understanding a USDA Mortgage

 As far as down payments go, there is no minimum requirement.
-That might be good news for those who can only afford a certain amount of money to put down in the first phase of borrowing.
+That might be good news for those who can only afford a certain amount of money to put down.
 The excellent aspect of USDA/rural housing mortgages is that anyone borrowing can create a financing plan that suits their specific needs.

 If you are a first-time buyer worrying you might not be accepted or qualify for a loan of this variety, know the USDA Rural Housing program can be utilized by first-timers and recurring buyers alike.
-There is also no maximum loan size with USDA.
-With a proven ability to save and make timely payments, your amount will only be limited by your own financial actions, past and present.
+There is no maximum loan size with USDA.
+Showing ability to save and make timely payments.

-Even if you think you might not be able to obtain a rural housing mortgage from your current lender, the USDA provides a list of lenders to choose from.
-What is currently available with the USDA mortgage program is a 30-year fixed rate mortgage.
+You might not be able to obtain a rural housing mortgage from your current lender.
+The USDA provides a list of lenders to choose from.
+Currently with the USDA mortgage program is a 30-year fixed rate mortgage.
 At the present time, there are no adjustable-rate mortgages.
 However, by September 2014, they will make available a 15-year fixed rate for those who qualify.

-One last important factor that goes into being eligible for a USDA rural housing loan is doing your best to maintain a good credit score.
-It needn’t be perfect, but in order to qualify it is advisable to try to better your credit score before you apply for your USDA loan.
+One important factor that goes into being eligible for a USDA rural housing loan is doing your best to maintain a good credit score.
+To qualify try to better your credit score before applying for your USDA loan.

 via SourceSource material